CodingLady22/CodingLady22/README.md

 - 👋 Hi, I’m @CodingLady22
-- 👀 I’m interested in web development
+- 👀 A software developer
-- 🌱 I’m currently learning javascript
+- 🌱 HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me ...

 <!---